 Supplied power is prioritized according to the port order, up to the total power budget of the device.
-On an 8-port model, port 1 receives the highest PoE priority, while port 8 is relegated to the lowest PoE priority.
+For example, on an 8-port model, port 1 receives the highest PoE priority, while port 8 is relegated to the lowest PoE priority.